via-edge-ai/meta-nn/docs/nnapi.rst

 This is the HAL to use the VP6 APU from Cadence.

 .. note::
-    A licence agreement with Cadence is needed in order to use the Xtensa HAL.
+    A licence agreement with Mediatek is needed in order to use the Xtensa HAL.
+If you signed one, you can add ``NDA_BUILD = "1"`` in your local.conf to be able to use it.

 Building and adding the package
 -------------------------------